OscarJHernandez/OscarJHernandez.github.io/_posts/2019-03-31-twitter_automotive_sentiment_analysis.md

 The automotive industry is a multi-billion dollar company relying on positive business-client relations.
 With so much at stake, it is critical for these types of businesses to monitor and protect their online reputation.
-One way of obtaining live social media data about companies is to use Twitter to monitor live tweets to understand the sentiment of their customers.
-Furthermore, it is plausible that these sentiments may impact the stock of the company.
+One way of obtaining live social media data about companies is to monitor live Twitter data and use the machine learning models to calculate the sentiment of the tweets.
+It has been shown in other work that in fact [the sentiment of these tweets is correlated to the movement of the stock market.](https://ieeexplore.ieee.org/document/7955659)

-In this blog post, we outline the methodology that we used to build a machine learning sentiment classification model, as well as the infrastructure to collect, process and store live twitter data.
+In this blog post, we outline the methodology that was used to build a machine learning sentiment classification model, as well as the infrastructure to collect, process and store live twitter data.
 This was followed by some exploratory data analysis where we used topic modeling to filter irrelevant topics.
-Finally we use the CAP model to study the possible influence of the twitter sentiment signals calculated by the machine learning model on the return of the stocks and give the results of our analysis.
+Finally we used the CAP model to study the possible influence of the twitter sentiment signals calculated by the machine learning model on the return of the stocks and provide the results of the analysis.

+In this work five automotive brands are examined, __Tesla, Ford, Toyota, Mercedes and Porsche,__.
 The focus of this post is to outline the mathematical and statistical analysis methods, as well as to set up the computational infrastructure needed to undertake such a study of tweet sentiments and financial returns.
 In a follow up post, we will focus on the analysis of a large data set to robustly quantify and analyse the trends observed in this work.